Why plutonium is not used in nuclear reactor?

 In the nuclear power generation industry, beryllium is used both for blast shields and reflectors, and as a neutron moderator.

-READ ALSO: What is the curse of the mother?
+READ ALSO: What is the purpose of the grade point average GPA?

 Why is beryllium used in nuclear reactor?